buildbotics/buildbotics-ui/learn/tplang_2.md

 <img src = "https://github.com/DougCoffland/buildbotics-ui/blob/master/learn/tut2_2.png" height="320" width = "480">

 ##Step 4 - Add an outer loop
 Next, we put the whole thing inside another loop and run the same thing 12 times.
 Each iteration of the loop will rotate the coordinate system around the z axis by pi/6 using TPL's rotate command.
-Your entire program should now looke like this:
+Your entire program should now look like this:

 ```
   print(";This is a demonstration of TPL/Javascript");